2ailesB/neural-parametric-solver/README.md

 📑 [ArXiv](https://arxiv.org/abs/2410.06820)
 🤗 [Hugging Face](https://huggingface.co/datasets/2ailesB/neural-parametric-solver-datasets)

+## ...Progression...
+This git will be progressively updated in the upcoming weeks with all experiments and cfg used.
+Currently in progress.

 ## Setup
 ```
 conda create -n neural-parametric-solver python=3.10.11
 pip install -e .
 ```

-## ...Progression...
-This git will be progressively updated in the upcoming weeks with all experiments and cfg used.
-Currently in progress.
-Some of the provided code has not yet been checked.

 ## Code overview
 The main file to train a neural solver is `main.py`.
-To train a model, 3 python objects are required: a Dataset (folder Dataset), a Model (folder models) and a Training (folder training).
+To train a model, 3 python objects are required: a Dataset (folder Dataset), a Model (folder models) and a Trainer (folder training).
 Each of them is instanciated with the desired config with the coresponding `init_****` functions that are available in the `init` folder.
 The default config file is `config/base.yaml`.
 It **purposefully** **doesn't take any input** in the network.
 This has to be manually added by setting the desired `input_***` parameters to True (1).
 See example below.
 To train a neural solver with specific new configs, you can add them in the command.
 For example, to use another dataset and specify the learning rate, use :